TextToolsPro

 Data URLs

 Embed images or other binary data directly in HTML or CSS files using Base64 encoded data URLs.
+This eliminates the need for separate file requests.

 Email Attachments